Sættedammen

 Sættedammen is a cohousing community in Denmark.
-Established 1972, it is the world's first cohousing community.
+Established 1972, it is the world's first community defined as cohousing, following a path similar to the founders of Bryn Gweled Homesteads in the US 1940.
 The membership comprises approximately 60 adults and 20 children in 35 households.
 Sættedammen is an open, non-dogmatic community, based on social activities (various interest groups, a daily common dinner, common celebration of holidays and cultural events).